joshdayorg/vibe-check/README.md

 # VibeCheck

-VibeCheck is a security scanner that helps identify potential security issues in your web applications.
+VibeCheck is a security scanner that helps identify potential security issues in your web applications **and** makes it easy to fix them with AI assistance.

 ## Quick Start for Beginners

-VibeCheck makes it easy to find and fix security issues with AI assistance:
+VibeCheck offers a complete security workflow in just a few steps:

 1. **Run the scan** (no installation needed):
    ```bash